-Currently, several in-house standards are being used as reference materials, including Duff Brown Tank (64 Ma; Hill et al., 2016), and JT (13.797 \pm 0.031 Ma; Guillong et al., 2020).
-The only well-characterized reference material that is distributed across laboratories is the WC1 calcite with an age of 254.4 \pm 6.5 2s (2.5%) (Roberts et al., 2017).
+Currently, several in-house standards are being used as reference materials, including Duff Brown Tank (64 Ma; Hill et al., 2016), and JT ( $13.797 \pm 0.031$ Ma; Guillong et al., 2020).
+The only well-characterized reference material that is distributed across laboratories is the WC1 calcite with an age of $254.4 \pm 6.5 2\sigma$ (2.5%) (Roberts et al., 2017).
 The use of WC1 alone for mass-bias correction has several disadvantages.
-First, it is highly recommended with all in situ U-Th-Pb geochronology to use secondary RMs to validate any correction parameters that are being used, and to appropriately propagate uncertainties.
-Second, the relatively high uncertainty (2.5%) on the age of WC1 sets a minimal uncertainty on any LA U-Pb age determination.
-Finally, the quantity of the WC1 sample that is currently available for future work is limited and is likely to not fully meet the growing demands of the LA scientific community; although we note here that there is a potential for further sample collection from the original site.
+First, it is highly recommended with all in situ U-Th-Pb geochronology to use secondary RMs to validate any correction parameters that are being used and to appropriately propagate uncertainties.
+Second, the relatively high uncertainty (2.5%) on the age of WC1 sets a minimal uncertainty of any LA U-Pb age determination.
+Finally, the quantity of the WC1 sample that is currently available for future work is limited and is likely to not fully meet the growing demands of the LA scientific community; however, we note here that there is a potential for further sample collection from the original site.

-This contribution introduces a new carbonate reference material that can be widely used for insitu dating of calcite as primary or as cross-reference material with other available standards.
-We characterise the reference material at various resolutions using a combination of (1) laser ablation imaging (20 μm square beam); (2) LA spot analysis, ~80-110 μm in diameter, conducted on both multi-collector (MC) and single collector inductively coupled plasma mass spectrometer (ICPMS); and (3) ID-TIMS analyses of 37 sub-samples (~1-7 mg aliquots).
+This contribution introduces a new carbonate reference material that can be widely used for in situ dating of calcite as primary or as cross-reference material with other available standards.
+We characterize the reference material at various resolutions using a combination of (1) laser ablation imaging (20 μm square beam); (2) LA spot analysis, $\approx 80-110 \mu m$ in diameter, conducted on both single-collector and multicollector (MC) inductively coupled plasma mass spectrometer (ICP-MS); and (3) ID-TIMS analyses of 37 sub-samples ( $\approx 1-7 \text{ mg}$ aliquots).
 We discuss several key issues related to the use of ASH-15 sample as a RM, including down-hole fractionation, heterogeneities, and previous bulk analyses, to provide the best correction parameters and suggested protocols for users of the LA scientific community.

-1. The ASH-15 flowstone
+2 The ASH-15 flowstone

-The ASH-15 flowstone was found in Ashalim Cave, a karstic cave in the central Negev Desert (30°56'36.2" N, 34°44'22.5" E), southern Israel, which is part of the northern margin of the Saharan-Arabian desert belt.
+The ASH-15 flowstone was found in Ashalim Cave, a karstic cave in the central Negev Desert (30°56'36.2"N, 34°44'22.5" E), southern Israel, which is part of the northern margin of the Saharan-Arabian desert belt.
 The cave entrance is located at an elevation of 414 m above sea level and 67 km SE from the Mediterranean Sea coast.
 The cave is a three-dimensional hypogene maze with a total length of 540 m, situated in Turonian limestone rock strata, at depths of 0-31 m below the surface.
-The cave is richly decorated with vadose speleothems, such as stalagmites, stalactites and flowstone, which are not active today because of the aridity of the climate in the area (Vaks et al, 2010, 2018), but periods of their deposition correspond to past episodes of wet climate in present-day desert.
-The thickness of the speleothems varies from several cm to a few tens of cm.
-The soil above the cave is silicate loess, originated mainly from aeolian dust (Crouvi et al., 2010) and the present day vegetation is composed of sparse xeric shrubs with <10% vegetation cover.
-The vadose speleothems of Ashalim Cave are composed of low-Mg calcite, and are divided into a relatively thick Pliocene Basal layer, and thinner Pleistocene layers above it.
-The Basal layer varies from 5 to 25 cm in thickness and comprises c.
-90% of the speleothem volume in the cave.
-It is composed of massive yellow calcite crystals (Fig. 1a-b), often showing continuous growth in stalagmites and flowstone, suggesting deposition from continuously dripping water.
-In all speleothems the Basal layer is terminated at its top by a <1 mm layer of microcrystalline calcite, evaporite minerals and reddish clays (Fig. 1a), that is interpreted as a hiatus (growth break) separating the Basal Pliocene layer and Quaternary layers above it (Vaks et al., 2013).
-The thickness of Pleistocene top layers varies from several mm to 17 cm, but usually does not exceed a few cm, comprising about 10% of the speleothem volume in the cave.
-It is composed of alternating layers of brown calcite, with the youngest top layer (where found) composed of yellow calcite.
-Several variably colored layers <1 mm thick of microcrystalline calcite, evaporite minerals and reddish clays are found within the columnar crystalline structure, suggesting hiatuses in speleothem deposition (Vaks et al., 2013).
+The cave is richly decorated with vadose speleothems, such as stalagmites, stalactites and flowstone, which are not active today because of the aridity of the climate in the area (Vaks et al., 2010, 2018), but periods of their deposition correspond to past episodes of wet climate in present-day desert.
+The thickness of the speleothems varies from several centimeters to a few tens of centimeters.
+The soil above the cave is silicate loess, originating mainly from eolian dust (Crouvi et al., 2010), and the present-day vegetation is composed of sparse xeric shrubs with < 10%vegetation cover.

+The vadose speleothems of Ashalim Cave are composed of low-Mg calcite and are divided into a relatively thick Pliocene basal layer and thinner Pleistocene layers above it.
+The basal layer varies from 5 to 25 cm in thickness and com-